codesandbox/sandpack/sandpack-client/README.md

 ### ClientOptions

-The third argument in the constructor of `Client` is extra options.
+The third argument in the constructor of `SandpackClient` is extra options.
 Here you can pass custom bundling/evaluation options or instructions for what and how to render inside the iframe: